mliebelt/pgn-viewer/readme.md

 PgnViewerJS is a simple JavaScript implementation to show PGN files (Portable Game Notation == Chess) in a web page.
 PgnViewerJS does not write everything anew, but it uses the following libraries:

+* [chess.js](https://github.com/jhlywa/chess.js) Base library to model chess in JavaScript
+* [Chessground](https://github.com/ornicar/chessground) The chessboard used by lichess.org
+* [pegjs](https://github.com/pegjs/pegjs) Parser Generator implemented in Javascript.

+See the section Acknowledgments for more supporting libraries.

 See the working examples on my new GitHub Pages site [PgnViewerJS](http://mliebelt.github.io/PgnViewerJS/), especially the [Configuration Builder](http://mliebelt.github.io/PgnViewerJS/docu/example/config.html) that demonstrates all parameters in a running example.

 ## Getting Started